franzose/ClosureTable/docs/create.rst

 Create models and migrations
 ----------------------------

 For example, let's assume you're working on pages.
-In version 3, you can just use an ``artisan`` command to create models and migrations automatically without preparing all the stuff by hand.
+You can just use an ``artisan`` command to create models and migrations automatically without preparing all the stuff by hand.
 Open terminal and put the following:

 .. code-block:: bash